-Detailed below are the principal risks of Future Generations VCT, and the mitigating actions in relation to those risks.
+Detailed on the following pages are the principal risks of Future Generations VCT, and the mitigating actions in relation to those risks.

 In addition to the principal risks, emerging risks including adverse changes in the global macroeconomic environment, climate change, high market valuations and geopolitical protectionism are monitored by the Board.